0406 663 204Request Quote

 Pricing Notes

 Combo Paellas: if paellas are combined, total guest numbers for the order are considered.
-For example, an order with 45 meat serves and 45 seafood serves would be priced at 90 guests ($21 meat and $24 seafood).
+For example, an order for a Saturday event with 45 meat serves and 45 seafood serves would be priced at 90 guests ($22 meat and $25 seafood).

 Additional surcharges: